JohnRising/stackup/apps/docs/docs/packages/contracts/paymaster.md

 ## Minimum viable interface

-This is the minimum interface that must be implemented in order to be a compliant ERC-4337 paymaster.
+This is the minimum interface that must be implemented in order to be a compliant ERC-4337 `Paymaster Contract`.

-This interface is included in all [`Paymaster` implementations](#implementations).
+This interface is included in all [paymaster implementations](#implementations).

 ```solidity
 import @PackageName/contracts/ERC4337/paymaster/IERC4337Paymaster.sol;